• About

 Costa Mesa’s food scene is packed with bold Hispanic and Latin flavors.
 You can eat your way through Mexico at Mercado Gonzalez, a giant Mexican food market with over 20 puestos, or food stations, dishing out everything from tacos to churros, carnitas to ceviche, and so much more!
 Foodies should treat themselves to an upscale dining experience at Maizano and order their famous Encacahuatado, a grilled octopus dish complimented by a rich peanut red mole.

-We could rave about the food all day, but we’ll let our restaurant list do the talking— check it out for all our top Hispanic restaurants!
+We could rave about the food all day, but we’ll let our restaurant list do the talking— check it out for all our top restaurants!

 Art, Music, and Dance